1DontKnowAGoodName/emulatOwOr/README.md

 `GET r i` - puts the value at immediate from RAM in the register

 `MOV r r` - moves the first register to the second

+`PLT r r r` plot pixel at x (second reg), y (third reg). if first reg < 1 then black, if not, white.

+`JIG r r r` - if second is bigger than third, jumps to the value of the first

+`JIS r r r` - if second is smaller than third,jumps to the value of the first

 `JIT r r r` - if second and third are equal, it jumps to the value of the first